Midland Steel reinforcement supplies

-Midland Steel builds constructible models virtually before going to site in order to reduce risk and use software as a tool to facilitate rebar prefabrication process in their projects.
+Midland Steel builds constructible models virtually before going to site in order to reduce risk.
+They use software as a tool to facilitate rebar prefabrication process in their projects.

 In the top tier of independent fabricators in the UK and Ireland, Midland Steel’s bent rebar fabricating operation focuses on value engineering and rationalization.
 As such, one of the key drivers to the business is to promote collaborative working within its industry.